HaaZee/AltHack/README.md

 **Requirements:**

-- There are none, just run the exe.
+- There are none, just download all the files and run the .exe

 **Rules:**